Jan-van-Waaij/Charon.jl/docs/src/reference.md

 ## exactposterior

 `exactposterior` is a function to calculate the posterior up to a fixed constant, only depending on the data, but not on the parameters.
-You can use this function for maximum likelihood estimation. `MCMCsampler` uses this function to find a good starting point for the sampler.
+You can use this function for maximum posterior estimation.
+If you use uniform priors, you can use this function for maximum likelihood estimation. `MCMCsampler` uses this function to find a good starting point for the sampler.
 It has two methods.

 The posterior is calculated for each combination of parameters (n, τC, τA, ϵ) with n in `nrange`, τC in `τCrange`, τA in `τArange` and ϵ in `ϵrange`.
 So make sure that `length(nrange)*length(τCrange)*length(τArange)*length(ϵrange)` is not too large, as otherwise it will take a very long time and you might run out of memory.